raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-In your 3D scene, you may want to create multiple copies of a shape within a costume so your scenery will appear busier.
-This effect is used by professional animators to create  the impression of: weather patterns such as rain or clouds; a cluster of objects such as buildings or a wood; as well as a crowd of people in a scene.
+In your 3D scene, you may want to create multiple copies of a shape within a costume so your scenery will appear busier or more crowded.

 --- no-print ---